-The Normandy high tides feature on day 21 of the Normandy Advent Calendar.
+The Normandy high tides make for great photo opportunities.
 There’s a road under all that water!

-The high tide phenomenon attracts visitors all along the Normandy coastline.
+The Normandy high tides phenomenon attracts visitors all along the coastline.
 The area around Mont St Michel sees the highest tides where the difference between high and low tide can be up to 15 meters.
 To see this happening you need to consult a Normandy high tide timetable.

 You need to check what the co-efficient number is on the timetable.
 The higher the number, then the higher the tide.
 A figure of around 100 is a reasonably high tide.
 The link above also highlights days when the co-efficient is very high and Mont-Saint-Michel gets cut off from the mainland.
 This is an incredible sight to see.